dnutiu/dnutiu/README.md

 ## 🧑‍💻 I’m Denis, a professional Software Engineer. ✨.

 - 🔭 I’m currently working on web applications and microservices.
-- 🌱 I’m currently learning Kotlin and I'm reading Incerto series from Nassim Taleb.
+- 🌱 I’m currently learning Rust and I'm reading Incerto series from Nassim Taleb, Digital Fundamentals from Thomas L.Floyd and various tech books.
 - 💬 Ask me about anything tech related.
 - 📫 How to reach me: LinkedIn, Email or X (formerly Twitter).